synchronizing/tocco/README.md

 print(tocco.network.received_last_sec)
 ```

-To display any of the above information on your `BetterTouchTool` preset, simply add a "Shell Script/Task Widget" and then paste the following in (using `tocco.battery.hours.left` as example):
+To display any of the above information on your `BetterTouchTool` preset, simply add a "Shell Script/Task Widget" and then paste the following in (using `tocco.battery.hours_left` as example):

 ```bash
 /usr/local/bin/python3 -c "import tocco; print(tocco.battery.hours_left)"